cbonnett/twins/README.md

 1. Pick Biological Age or Sleep (ISI).
 2. Configure effect sizes, ICCs, zygosity mix, contamination, attrition, seed, and sims.
-3. Choose a goal (power for fixed N, solve for N, MDE, or bio-age co-primary joint power).
+3. Choose a goal:
+   - Biological Age: power at fixed pairs, pairs for target power, MDE, or co‑primary joint power.
+   - Sleep (ISI): power at fixed N or N for target power.

 Results include enrollment inflation, contamination-adjusted effects, and Monte Carlo standard errors when simulation is used.